tylerkirwan/Entra-Governance-and-Automation/README.md

 #### :key:What access is needed?

-Privileged Role Administrator and Privileged Authentication Administrator or Global Admin
+Privileged Role Administrator and Privileged Authentication Administrator or Global Admin (for setup)

 #### What Resources?
 This will vary based on what pieces of your implementation you use but it involves at least 1 logic app.
 Optional: Azure Communication Services for delivering email and additional logic app for temporary access cleanup.